22940dev/port-jarvis/README.md

 To ensure consistency and compatibility, the [`Dockerfile`](Dockerfile) in this repository will download the Hugo Extended binary and its dependencies, and start a live testing server.

-Simply run `yarn serve:docker` or build and run manually with:

 ```bash
 docker build -t jarv.is:develop -f Dockerfile .
 docker run -v $(pwd):/src -p 1313:1313 jarv.is:develop